Andfos/KnowledgeNet/README.md

 3. **Create a new file called** `features.tsv` **in the** `data` **directory**.
 The file should be structured as a two-column TSV file, with the first column titled `ID`, and the second column titled `Feature` (ensure first letter is capitalized).
-The `id` column should begin with `0` and continue until the number of features - 1.
-The `feature` column should contain the name of each feature used by the model.
+The `Id` column should begin with `0` and continue until the number of features - 1.
+The `Feature` column should contain the name of each feature used by the model.
 See the `features.tsv` file within `tests/regression/data` folder for an example.